 - The writing assistance available for students at the ASC is an educational process.
 Writing tutoring is not the same as “editing” or “proofreading” to comprehensively identify and correct all of the errors in a manuscript.

 - The student is required to be actively engaged in the tutoring process which means taking notes, being willing to try out new writing strategies, or learning to use resources such as grammar handbooks or citation manuals.

 - The writing assistance available for graduate students working on theses or synthesis papers is the same as the assistance for undergraduate students working on any other writing assignment.

-- Writing tutoring at ACS Tutoring follows instructional pedagogy that is consistent with writing center best practices.
+- Writing tutoring at ASC Tutoring follows instructional pedagogy that is consistent with writing center best practices.
 Time limits for single tutorials and weekly visit limits are reflective of those practices, and students must respect the tutors’ responsibility to uphold these practices.